 - Successful completion of the General Educational Development (GED) test with a standard score of 520 in Language Arts: Reading and Writing

 - Satisfactory results on the Bow Valley College Admissions Test

-A current Police Information Check (PIC) with a Vulnerable Sector Search (VSS) must be submitted prior to practicum placements.
+A current Police Information Check (PIC) with a Vulnerable Sector Search (VSS), as well as an Intervention Record Check must be submitted prior to practicum placements.
 The existence of a criminal record may postpone or prevent clinical, practicum, or field work placements and, subsequently, successful completion of the program.

 English language proficiency requirements